arcus/education_modules/database_normalization/database_normalization.md

 ## Multiple Tables

-Most SQL queries require something more complex than referencing data from a single table.
+Most data analysis tasks require something more complex than referencing data from a single table.

 For example, consider the case where you have data about a multi-site study's research subjects.
 One table holds depression scores for subjects and a different table holds subject addresses.
 Your hypothesis is that people who live in certain zip codes have higher rates of depression.